-A local community is a community living in a separate, relatively small territory, such as a parish or village, in which there are strong ties resulting from common interests and needs, as well as a sense of rootedness and belonging to the place inhabited.
+Local community – it is a group of people living within a relatively small, designated area, including for example a parish, or a village, in which there are strong ties resulting from common interests and needs, as well as a sense of being rooted and belonging to the place they live in.

-The elements that have a strong influence on the realisation of the common interests of the local community are the associations, NGOs or community groups operating in their area that are the expression of these interests.
-In traditional societies, local communities have more autonomy, their own social norms regulating their activities.
-A factor that catalyses the process of transformation of territorial communities into local communities is the participation of the territory’s inhabitants in social actions, with those with higher social status and a broader perception of the collective’s common interests being more likely to participate in such actions.
+The elements that have a great impact on implementing the common interests of a local community include the associations, non-governmental organisations and social groups operating over the community’s area and expressing such common interests.
+In traditional societies, local communities have more autonomy and their own social norms that regulate their activities.
+The factor that accelerates the transformation of territorial groups into local communities is the participation of residents from a given territory in social actions, where the likelihood of such participation is higher in the case of individuals of a higher social status and broader perception of the group’s common interests.

 The area of “Local Community” currently offers access to the following lectures:

 - Proper Reduction of the Conflict Sources with the Local Community